-There are situations where a prescription drug you take, or that you and your provider think you should take that isn't on our Drug List has restrictions.
+There are situations where a prescription drug you take, or that you and your provider think you should take, isn't on our Drug List or has restrictions.
 For example:

 - The drug might not be covered at all.
-Or a generic version of the drug may be covered but the brand name version you want to take isn't covered. - The drug is covered, but there are extra rules or restrictions on coverage.
+Or a generic version of the drug may be covered but the brand name version you want to take isn't covered. - The drug is covered, but there are extra rules or restrictions on coverage. - The drug is covered, but in a cost-sharing tier that makes your cost sharing more expensive than you think it should be.